soundscape-community/.github/profile/README.md

 # Openscape Community

-The Openscape Comunity is formed to continue the work on Soundscape, the open sourced navigation and wayfinding app from Microsoft Research.
+The Openscape Comunity is formed to continue the work on Soundscape, the open sourced navigation and way finding app from Microsoft Research.

 ## Contributing